A guide to the best beaches in Lanzarote

 A volcanic backdrop, superb climate and long, lean coast makes Lanzarote holiday destinations ideal for beach breaks.
-For such a small island, you'll find great diversity here too.
+For such a small island, you’ll find great diversity here too.
 From calm, timid waters to breaking waves ideal for surfing, Lanzarote beaches truly do have it all.
 Like all the islands in the Canaries, Lanzarote emerged from the sea as a result of volcanic activity.
 Yet, unlike the other islands, this one has few black sand beaches.
-Instead, you'll find mainly beautiful white and golden sands in this guide to the best beaches holidays to Lanzarote have to offer.
+Instead, you’ll find mainly beautiful white and golden sands in this guide to the best beach holidays Lanzarote has to offer.

 Playa Famara is perfect for surf beginners and has a number of surf schools set up in Famara village to cater for demand.
 Easily accessible by bus from Costa Teguise it’s popular with bohemian types and those looking for dramatic landscapes.

 As a wilder kind of beach there aren’t many facilities around, but it makes for an exhilarating walk.
 Cesar Manrique, the local artist and architect whose influence is seen all over the island, spent his childhood holidays in Famara.
 Perhaps that’s where he picked up his creative vision.

 Playa de Papagayo

 This beach is worth multiple points, not least because it’s actually made up of a collection of beaches.
 Reached down a long, dirt track, like Famara it has few facilities for tourists but offers a stunning place to sunbathe or walk the cliff walls that shelter the individual bays below.
 Kids enjoy paddling in the lagoon whilst swimmers glide through the gentle seas.
 People come from Playa Blanca so it can get busy in high season, but if you’re taking cheap low season holidays to Lanzarote you can be sure to find peace and quiet here.